lutzroeder/agents/README.md

 # Tiny Agents

-Minimal coding, computer-use, and deep research agents using the OpenAI Agents SDK.
+Minimal coding, computer-use, and research agents using the OpenAI Agents SDK.

 * [code.py](code.py) - A minimal coding agent in 200 lines of Python code.
 * [cua.py](cua.py) - A minimal computer-use agent in 100 lines of Python code.
-* [research.py](research.py) - A minimal deep research agent in 100 lines of Python code.
+* [research.py](research.py) - A minimal research agent in 100 lines of Python code.

 ## Get started